Fresh Vancouver Dining

 Where to Find It

 Blue Water Café + Raw Bar in Yaletown has a gorgeous cocktail bar where guests can sample the best of B.C.'s oysters alongside an extensive sake and wines list.
 Other spots to try local oysters in season include Boulevard, Chewies, Joe Fortes – all downtown, and Merchant’s Oyster Bar on Commercial Drive.
 For sea urchin, try Miku Restaurant or a number of other Japanese spots such as Ebisu on Robson Street, and Minami in Yaletown.
-For those in the mode for the more traditional comfort food options try Wildebeest in Gastown, or Exile Bistro in the West End.
+For those in the mood for the more traditional comfort food options try Chambar in downtown Vancouver, Wildebeest in Gastown, or Exile Bistro in the West End.